Red Sox-Astros ALDS Preview: Can Boston Slow Houston’s Offense, Pull Upset?

 Boston

 Only three bullpens in baseball held opponents to a lower batting average against than the Red Sox.
 And that doesn’t even tell the whole story, as Boston’s bullpen looks markedly better with a full arsenal of arms, including Carson Smith (returned from injury), Addison Reed (trade deadline pickup) and David Price, who the Red Sox will use as a reliever in the postseason.

 Price is the potential X-factor.
 He allowed just three hits in five relief appearances, striking out 13 of the 32 batters he faced.
-His bullpen work was a catalyst to the Rays’ 2008 success, and he could serve a similar role with the Red Sox.
-Closer Craig Kimbrel might also be the best closer remaining in the playoffs.
-The question in this series will be whether Boston’s bullpen can be so good it overcomes deficiencies with the offense and starting pitching.
+His bullpen work was a catalyst to the Tampa Bay Rays’ 2008 success, and he could serve a similar role with the Red Sox.
+Craig Kimbrel also might be the best closer remaining in the playoffs.
+The question in this series will be whether Boston’s bullpen can be so good that it overcomes deficiencies with the offense and starting pitching.

 Houston

 The Astros’ bullpen doomed them in the playoffs two seasons ago.
 It would be surprising to see the same thing happen this year.
-The Astros’ retooled bullpen doesn’t have a Kimbrel-like arm at the end, but there are plenty of solid options like Ken Giles, Chris Devenski and Luke Gregorson.
+Houston’s retooled ‘pen doesn’t have a Kimbrel-like arm at the end, but there are plenty of solid options like Ken Giles, Chris Devenski and Luke Gregorson.
 How they use Devenski will be fascinating to watch.
-Twenty-four of his 62 appearances were more than one inning, but he only did so five times in his last 22 games.
+Twenty-four of his 62 appearances lasted more than one inning, but he only threw multiple innings five times in his last 22 games this season.

 Advantage: Red Sox